Lbalkenhol/candl/docs/interface/interface_sampler.rst

 This will interface the likelihood with Cobaya and register all of its requirements.
 You can then proceed to populate ``cobaya_dict`` with the the parameters to be sampled etc. and run Cobaya as usual.
 By default the candl internal priors are not applied, add ``"clear_internal_priors": False`` to the relevant likelihood block in the dictionary if you want to use them.
+If you only want to clear some internal priors, you can supply a string or list of strings to ``clear_specific_priors``, e.g. ``"clear_internal_priors": "tau"``.
+Note that any priors that feature the specified parameters will be ignored, i.e. an entire multi-dimensional prior is ignored if any of its parameters are specified in ``clear_specific_priors``.
 Note that Cobaya prefers to initialise the likelihood itself, hence any modifications of ``candl_like`` won't be reflected in the Cobaya likelihood.
+The exception are data selections, which are usually propagated correctly.
+It doesn't hurt checking the output of the initialisation though to be sure.
 To use a wrapper likelihood, such as clipy, be sure to set the ``"warpper"`` keyword.

 .. autofunction:: candl.interface.get_cobaya_info_dict_for_like